Italian Classic Almond Biscotti recipe (Cantucci)

 Why you will love this recipe

--This authentic recipe requires only a few ingredients.
+-This authentic biscotti recipe requires only a few ingredients.
 Simple ingredients are the base of delicious Italian food and these almond biscotti recipe are a classic example.

 -This is the Italian biscotti recipe we use in Italy, but you can customize it to your personal preference and create your own family recipe everyone will love.

--These classic almond biscotti are a sweet treat without the guilt, thanks to a lower sugar content and the absence of butter.
+-These classic almond cookies are a sweet treat without the guilt, thanks to a lower sugar content and the absence of butter.
 The result is a crunchy texture that is simply delicious.
 Italian biscotti are in fact made with no butter to obtain a crunchy texture that will become slightly tender when you soak it into a cup of espresso or a glass of Vin Santo.

 What is Cantucci?

 Cantucci or biscotti di Prato are classic cookie recipe from Tuscany. is the plural of the word cantuccio, which means a small piece, and it was used to identify the last bit of bread.
 Cantucci, also called cantuccini, resemble in fact, slices of bread.
 These cookies contain eggs, flour, sugar, and baking powder that are all mixed, and whole almonds are then folded in.
 They are cooked into a log, then once they cool down, they are cut in slices and baked for the second time, in fact they are baked twice.
-Biscotti literally means twice (bis) cooked (cotti), the word “biscotti” is also the common word we use to refer to other kinds of cookies in Italian.
-American instead used the term biscotti to refer the singular long twice baked Italian cookie.

 The word biscotti is derived from the Latin biscoctus, meaning twice baked or cooked.
 The dough in fact is shaped into logs, baked for the first time, cooled, cut into sliced and then baked again.

-Italian Classic Almond biscotti (cantucci) Ingredients & Variations
+Italian Classic Almond biscotti (cantucci) Ingredients

 Baking powder: just a tiny tiny will help the dough rising.

 Salt: It is essential as it enhances the flavor.
+I recommend 1/2 teaspoon for this recipe.

 Sugar: This recipe uses granulated white sugar.
 You will want to beat the sugar with the eggs until pale.